Fraternity & Sorority Educational Leadership

 Greek Leadership Institute:

 The annual meeting for all chapter Presidents and council officers, office staff and Cal Poly partners to come together to prepare for the upcoming academic year.
-This retreat gives the chapters an opportunity for campus and community partners to connect and provide important information to chapter and council leadership so they have the necessary resources to lead their chapters and councils in the upcoming year.
+This day long institute gives the chapters an opportunity for campus and community partners to connect and provide important information to chapter and council leadership so they have the necessary resources to lead their chapters and councils in the upcoming year.

 Standards of Excellence: